vmware-archive/arca-android/README.md

 # Arca

-The Arca library provides a comprehensive framework for caching and displaying data for any Android application.
-It is designed to be extremely modular and work seemlessly with other native Android components.
+The Arca library provides a comprehensive framework for caching and displaying data.
+It is modular by design and compatible with native Android components.

-The architecture of Arca is based on this [Google I/O talk](http://www.youtube.com/watch?v=xHXn3Kg2IQE).
+This [Google I/O talk](http://www.youtube.com/watch?v=xHXn3Kg2IQE) explains the basis of the architecture.

 # Overview

 Below is a list of all the major components within the Arca framework.
 Each major component has a variety of minor components.
-The framework is designed to all work together, however each component can also be used individually.
+Each component can be used independently or as part of the entire framework.

 ##[Arca-Core](Arca-Core)